TheSmallBoat/fiesta/README.md

 # fiesta
 Micro-service gateway with the peer-mesh network as backend.

-It is a hard fork of flatend, mainly for producing a gateway for the peer-mesh network by reconstruction and reducing some other language support or other feathers, not for improvement.
+It is a hard fork of [flatend](https://github.com/lithdew/flatend), mainly for producing a gateway for the peer-mesh network by reconstruction and reducing some other language support or other feathers, not for improvement.

-##
+## Further information

-For the description and license of [flatend](https://github.com/lithdew/flatend), please check the [docs directory](https://github.com/thesmallboat/fiesta/tree/master/docs).

 Thanks to Kenta Iwasaki for his excellent work.